SimoKiihamaki/context_retriever/INSTRUCTIONS.md

 - Always set project first
 - Re-index after major code changes
 - Use specific natural language queries
+- Adjust similarity threshold based on needs:
+  - Higher threshold (0.7+) for high-precision results
+  - Lower threshold (0.3-0.5) for broader coverage
+  - Default (0.35) is a good balance for most use cases
+- Set threshold to 0 to disable filtering entirely
 - Combine with `jq` for JSON output processing